theintencity/flash-mirror/README.md

 # Mirror using Flash Player Video Camera

-This project was migrated from https://code.google.com/p/flash-mirror
+This project was migrated from https://code.google.com/p/flash-mirror on May 17, 2015.

 ## Introduction ##